 - Pupils will be encouraged to sit near the front of the class so that they can clearly see any visual information that is displayed. - Any information that is displayed on the smart board will be presented clearly using large fonts.
-If this is not possible then pupils will be given a copy of the work on display. - If pupils have a significant visual Impairment the teacher will ensure the furniture and resources stay in expected locations so they will be easy to find.

-- Providing documents which use a larger font. - Using different coloured paper to print worksheets and tasks. - Using coloured overlays and reading rulers.
+If this is not possible then pupils will be given a copy of the work on display. - If pupils have a significant visual Impairment the teacher will ensure the furniture and resources stay in expected locations so they will be easy to find. - Providing documents which use a larger font. - Using different coloured paper to print worksheets and tasks. - Using coloured overlays and reading rulers.

-3. Physical Difficulties How we identify needs, assess How we adapt teaching to ensure How we provide support and and review access to the intervention for those with progress curriculum can include: identified needs can include:
+3. Physical Difficulties

+How we identify needs, assess and review progress

+QFT: How we adapt teaching to ensure access to the curriculum can include:

+Intervention: How we provide support and intervention for those with identified needs can include:

 - Parents are best placed to advise us about the specific physical needs of the child.
 We would therefore rely on good communication between home and school to ensure that concerns about the child are addressed promptly with the Senco coordinating this - The class teacher and TA will keep careful track of the child and record any observations. - The Senco will seek advice and coordinate visits with health professionals to access advice, reviews and staff training - If appropriate the Occupational Therapy team will give an assessment and additional strategies will be implemented.
-Parents can also request an assessment with the Occupational therapist by visiting their doctor. - If appropriate a request for an EHCP will be made and additional interventions and strategies are put into place to support the children. - Pupils will be regularly reviewed through internal tracking data, intervention impact, standardised assessment scores and national assessments such as SATs and Year 1 phonics. - The progress is shared every term with parents.
-How the child feels about their learning and what is
+Parents can also request an assessment with the Occupational therapist by visiting their doctor. - If appropriate a request for an EHCP will be made and additional interventions and strategies are put into place to support the children. - Pupils will be regularly reviewed through internal tracking data, intervention impact, standardised assessment scores and national

-- Pupils will be encouraged to sit with the rest of the class or small group and to be included in all mainstream teaching as much as possible appropriate adaptions will be made eg fidget toys, seating arrangements an adult to keep on task if needed - Work at a table with other children that is adapted as required either with appropriate seating to offer core support or as prescribed. - Pupils will be provided with resources such as pencil grips, ipads or chromebooks as needed - When the pupils are completing physical activities such as P.E. they will be encouraged to participate in the same way as their peers.
-The PE coach and TA are there to adapt the language and the task eg. they will be given greater space to move, shorter distances, different resources, such as larger equipment and support from an adult or to carry out the task with another peer. - Restbreaks will be provided as needed - Assistance to access toilet, wash facilities, lunchtime equipment with an aim to give verbal support to make the child independent. - TA and support staff will assist with anticipating navigating the corridors and any exit and entrance
+- Pupils will be encouraged to sit with the rest of the class or small group and to be included in all mainstream teaching as much as possible appropriate adaptions will be made eg writing slope, fidget toys, chews, seating arrangements an adult to keep on task if needed - Work at a table with other children that is adapted as required either with appropriate seating to offer core support or as prescribed. - Pupils will be provided with resources such as pencil grips, ipads or chromebooks as needed - When the pupils are completing physical activities such as P.E. they will be encouraged to participate in the same way as their peers.
+The PE coach and TA are there to adapt the language and the task eg. they will be given greater space to move, shorter distances, different resources, such as larger equipment and support from an adult or to carry out the task with another - Restbreaks will be provided as needed - Assistance to access toilet, wash facilities, lunchtime equipment with an aim to give verbal